ShaunPrice/ROS_for_Waveshare_Alphabot2/README.md

 This is in the ~/bashrc file but we need to reload it after a build unless we reboot the robot.

-Launch the Alphabot2 robot with the following launch file to make sure everythin is working:
+Launch the Alphabot2 robot with the following launch file to make sure the servos and motors are working:

     roslaunch waveshare_alphabot2 Alphabot2_test.launch